Operation Eland: Operation

 On 5 August 1976, a group of 60 ZANLA guerrillas entered Rhodesia from Mozambique and attacked a military base at Ruda, near Umtali.
 Four days later, guerrillas killed four soldiers in a mortar attack, and another died in a follow-up operation.
 The local white population demanded that action be taken.

 Operation Eland was hatched, and involved a cross-border raid by 84 Selous Scouts under Captain Rob Warraker against a concentration of guerrillas located at a training camp on the Nyadzonya River, 40 km away in Mozambique.
 The attacking column consisted of four Ferret armoured cars and seven armoured Unimogs, two of which were armed with 20mm Hispano cannons scavenged from obsolete aircraft.
-The vehicles were disguised to make them look like they belonged to FRELIMO, while the men who were mostly black disguised themselves in FRELIMO uniforms.
+The vehicles were disguised to make them look like they belonged to FRELIMO, while the men, including many blacks, disguised themselves in FRELIMO uniforms.
 Amongst the soldiers was a turned former ZANLA commander by the name of Morrison Nyathi, who led the attackers to the camp.

-The attacking party was able to bluff its way past the gate guards and drive into the very heart of the camp.
-Nyathi blew a whistle, which was the emergency signal for the guerrillas to muster on the parade ground; The Rhodesian forces then killed large numbers of people in the camp.
-According to Moorcraft and McLaughlin, the camp was a ZANLA base containing 5,000 personnel.
+The attacking party, led by Nyathi, was able to bluff its way past the gate guards and drive into the very heart of the camp.
+Nyathi blew a whistle, which was the emergency signal for the guerrillas to muster on the parade ground.
+The Rhodesian forces then killed large numbers of people in the camp.
+According to Moorcraft and McLaughlin, the camp was a ZANLA-run refugees base containing 5,000 people that also doubled as a training center.

 The bridge over the Pungwe River was a key strategic point that the assault team had to fight their way through on their return journey to Rhodesia.
 The bridge was successfully assaulted, and then charges laid under enemy fire to destroy it, and thereby to cover the escape.
 As they laid the charges under the bridge, they fired at an approaching car, killing a Catholic priest and a boy, while badly injuring a Cluny sister and the vicar-general of the Diocese of Tete, Father Domingos Ferrão.